CarineIzere/Portfolio1/README.md

 ## License

 GNU General Public License v3.0 https://choosealicense.com/licenses/gpl-3.0/
-opyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.